 # Start with default configuration

-node cli.js
+node dist/cli.js

 # Start with custom configuration

-node cli.js --max-instances=5 --instance-timeout=30 --inactive-check-interval=2
+node dist/cli.js --max-instances=5 --instance-timeout=30 --inactive-check-interval=2

 # Set custom access token

-node cli.js --token=my-secret-token
+node dist/cli.js --token=my-secret-token

 API Reference

-Launch a browser instance via WebSocket connection:
+Launch a browser instance via WebSocket connection with two supported URL formats:

 ws://localhost:3000?token=<token>&startingUrl=<url>&launch=<launch_args>